SkoolNotes/Taproot/21MATH530/_KBrefOrthonormal.md

 # results

-## Axler6.25 norm of an orthonormal linear combination
+## Axler6.25 norm of an orthonormal linear combination Pythagorean theorem